-The most crucial quantities in Eq. (\ref{deltaTb}) are\,$x_{\text{HI}},$\,$T_s$,\,and \,$T_r$\, which determines the intensity of\,$\text{T}_{21}$\,.
-The spin temperature\,$(T_s)$\,given by
+The most crucial quantities in Eq. \eqref{deltaTb} are $x_{\text{HI}}$, $T_s$, and $T_r$ which determines the intensity of $\text{T}_{21}$.
+The spin temperature $(T_s)$ given by,

-\\ where, $x_{\alpha}$\,, $x_c$\,denotes the Ly$\alpha$\, and collision coupling coefficient about the excess-radio background radiation (\cite{Hirata:2005mz, Mesinger:2010ne}) respectively, whereas\,$n_i$\,,\,$k_{10}^{iH}$\,,\,$P_{\alpha}$\,,\,$A_{10}$\, respectively represent number density of the species "$i$", the spin de-excitation rate coefficient due to collisions of species "$i$" with the hydrogen atom, scattering rate of Ly${\alpha}$\,(Lyman Alpha) radiation, and the Einstein coefficient for spontaneous emission from triplet to the singlet state. $T_{\alpha}$\, and $T_g$\ respectively denote the colour temperature of Ly$\alpha$ photons and kinetic temperatures of IGM.
-Typically, $T_{\alpha}\approx T_g$, because the optical depth of Ly$\alpha$ photons is large, which leads to a large number of scattering thus bringing the radiation field and kinetic temperature of IGM to local equilibrium.
+where, $T_{\alpha}$ and $T_g$ respectively represent the colour temperature of Ly$\alpha$ radiation field and kinetic temperatures of IGM.
+Typically, $T_{\alpha}\approx T_g$, because the optical depth of Ly$\alpha$ photons is large, which leads to a large number of scattering, thus bringing the radiation field and IGM to local equilibrium \cite{Furlanetto:2006fs, Pritchard:2005an}.
 In this work, we use this approximation.
-The three dominant non-exotic processes that determine $(T_r/T_s)$\,are: $(1)$ absorption and spontaneous emission of background radiation; $(2)$ collision with the hydrogen atoms, residual electrons and protons; $(3)$ the Wouthuysen-Field (WF) effect (\cite{1952AJ.....57R..31W,1959ApJ...129..536F}) which represents excitation and de-excitation of hyperfine states of HI atom due to Ly$\alpha$\,photon field.

-As discussed in section (\ref{Intro}), the excess radio background radiation cannot be denied completely. $\texttt{ARCADE 2}$ and $\texttt{LWA1}$ measurements inspired uniform redshift-independent synchrotron-like radiation have been considered to represent such radiation, as shown in Fig. (\ref{Excess Radiation}), whose phenomenological model is provided here (\cite{Fialkov:2019vnb,Mondal:2020rce, Banet:2020ele,Reis:2020arr, Yang:2018gjd})
+The terms $x_{\alpha}$ and $x_c$ denote the Ly$\alpha$ and collisional coupling coefficient about the excess-radio background radiation \cite{Hirata:2005mz, Mesinger:2010ne} respectively.
+The collisional coupling coefficient is expressed as,